dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 ```

 ## Allowing any CLR type in JsonValue<T>
 Although `JsonValue<T>` is intended to support simple value types, any CLR value including POCOs and various collection types can be specified, assuming they are supported by the serializer.
+If they are not supported by the serializer, an exception or incorrect serialization can occur.

 However, normally one would use `JsonArray` or `JsonObject` instead to create a new POCO or collection.
 A POCO or collection in this scenario is serialized as expected (as a JSON object or array) but when deserialized the type will be either a `JsonObject` or a `JsonArray`, not a `JsonValue<T>`.